CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 ## What does this process look like?

-### Review the Production Access Checklist
+### 1. Review the Production Access Checklist

 After you've read the [Blue Button 2.0 API Terms of Service](/terms/), take a moment to look over our [Production Access Checklist](/checklist/).
 Going over this document will help ensure that your application is ready for approval.

-### Email Our Team
+### 2. Email Our Team

+Once you feel like you are ready for approval, you can send an email to [BlueButtonAPI@cms.hhs.gov](mailto:BlueButtonAPI@cms.hhs.gov).
 Once we receive your email, we’ll schedule a brief demonstration of your application to the BB2.0 API team to introduce ourselves and better understand a beneficiary's user journey using your application.

-### Application Demo
+### 3. Application Demo

+The demo meeting is an opportunity for you to showcase your application to the Blue Button 2.0 Team.
+We need to see a predominately completed view of the journey beneficiaries take using your application.
+What does account creation look like?
+How do they initiate the OAuth flow?
+How do you display their data after they've shared it?
+How is their data used?
+If there is a feature within the app that allows the user to share their data with others (i.e., a provider), show how that is executed.

+### 4. Final Steps

 After the in-person demo, if necessary, we will follow up with your team to address any final concerns before issuing production credentials.